-Mine Applied Area will be worked for Block- 11 (Marpo) Sand Ghat.
+Mine Applied Area will be worked for Block- 07 (Sultanpur/Bishunpur) Sand Ghat.
 However, as the digging depth will be restricted to 2.0 m only.
 This will be further replenished during rainy season.
 Sand Ghat will be worked systematically as the width is limited while length is much more.
-As the lease period is only 5 (Five) years, some of the area will be left un-worked at the end of lease period.
+As the lease period is only 5 (Five) years, some of the area will be left under the end of lease period.

-- (i) Final Slope Angle to Be Adopted: Height of the bench is limited to 1.0 m while width of individual bench shall be kept 6.0m.
+- (i) Final Slope Angle to Be Adopted: Height of the bench is limited to 1. while with of individual bench shall be kept 6.0m.
 River bank side will be protected by working in dry part of the river and by leaving safety distance of the width of the river of 5 meter.
-Bank side natural slope will not be disturbed.
-This will prevent collapse of bank and erosion.
-However, the height of the bank with respect to river bed is varying from 3-4 meters. - (ii) During plan period workings will be carried out in the Sand Ghat at a time Area simultaneously.
-Scattered workings will ensure safety, remove congestions will have better control and management.
+Bank and erosion.
+However, the height of the bank with respect to river bed is varying from 3-4 meters. - (ii) During plan period workings will be carried out in the Sand Ghat at a time of the Applied Area simultaneously.
+Scattered workings will ensure safety, remove congestion of vehicles and will have better control and management.